jaegeral/security-apis/README.md

 # awesome-security-apis
 A collective awesome list of public (JSON) APIs for use in security.

-The list ist supported by https://alexanderjaeger.de
+The list is supported by https://alexanderjaeger.de

 Learn about REST: https://github.com/marmelab/awesome-rest